TY-Cheng/n225-open-gap-tail/docs/paper_plan.md

 ## Prior Literature and Intended Contribution

+This section is a compressed planning placeholder.
+The manuscript version should expand it into a full literature review rather than leaving the three strands as a short summary.

 The closest literature has three strands.
 U.S.-Japan transmission studies show that Japanese equity and futures markets can respond to foreign-market information, but they do not by themselves define a timestamp-safe OSE day-open tail forecast.
-Nikkei futures price-discovery studies show that OSE, SGX, CME, and night-session trading form a cross-venue information network, which is exactly why the paper must separate full opening-level risk from residual pre-open risk.
+Nikkei futures market-integration studies show that OSE, SGX, CME, and night-session trading form a cross-venue information network, which is exactly why the paper must separate full opening-level risk from residual pre-open risk.
 Tail-risk forecasting studies define the peer models and scoring language, especially conditional EVT, CAViaR, joint VaR-ES scoring, and semiparametric VaR-ES evaluation.

+The manuscript literature review should expand three strands:

+- U.S.-Japan transmission: Hamao, Masulis, and Ng; Lin, Engle, and Ito; Bae, Karolyi, and Stulz; and Dungey-style contagion and transmission work.
+These papers motivate cross-market information, but they do not construct a session-aligned lower-tail forecast.
+- Nikkei futures market integration: CME/OSE/SGX Nikkei futures work, intraday futures studies, and opening-auction research.
+These papers motivate the separation between full opening-gap risk and residual pre-open risk.
+- Tail-risk forecasting: McNeil-Frey GARCH-EVT, Engle-Manganelli CAViaR, Patton-Ziegel-Chen semiparametric ES, Taylor CARE/ALD VaR-ES, Dimitriadis-Bayer regression-based VaR/ES, and Creal-Koopman-Lucas GAS models.

 The intended contribution is narrower than those literatures.
 The paper contributes a session-aligned target construction and forecast-evaluation design for OSE Nikkei 225 Futures pre-open downside risk.
 It asks whether U.S. close-side variables add lower-tail forecasting content beyond Japan-only and night-session-aware baselines, and whether conditional learning plus EVT calibration improves VaR/ES forecasts relative to credible risk-model peers.